marimo-team/marimo/docs/api/caching.md

 ## Caching expensive functions

-Use [`mo.cache`](#marimo.cache) to cache the return values of functions in memory, based on function arguments, closed-over values, and the notebook code defining the function.
-The resulting cache is similar to `functools.cache`, but with several benefits:
+Use [`mo.cache`](#marimo.cache) to cache the return values of functions in memory, based on the function arguments, closed-over values, and the notebook code defining the function.

-1. `mo.cache` persists its cache across cell re-runs, as long as (roughly speaking) the code defining the function and its references haven't changed;
-2. `mo.cache` is invalidated when closed-over values change, while `functools.cache` returns stale values;
-3. `mo.cache` does not require its arguments to be hashable;
-4. `mo.cache` is not invalidated by comments and code formatting.
+The resulting cache is similar to `functools.cache`, but with the benefit that [`mo.cache`](#marimo.cache) won't return stale values (because it keys on closed-over values) and isn't invalidated when the cell defining the decorated function is simply re-run (because it keys on notebook code).
+This means that like marimo notebooks, [`mo.cache`](#marimo.cache) has no hidden state associated with and make you more more productive while developing iteratively.

 For a cache with bounded size, use [`mo.lru_cache`](#marimo.lru_cache).